saimpot/spies-directory/README.md

 0. **Edit Hosts File** 🖊️:

-    Open your `/etc/hosts` file with elevated privileges in your favorite editor (e.g. `sudo nano /etc/hosts`).
-Then add the following line to the
+    Open your `/etc/hosts` file with elevated permissions in your preferred editor (e.g. for nano `sudo nano /etc/hosts`, for vim `sudo vim
-   file:
+   /etc/hosts`.
+Also friendly tip to avoid situations like [these](https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2Fauqmgt4b8zm11.png): press `shift+q` and type `q!` and then hit enter! 😍).

-    `127.0.0.1   spd.test`
+   Then add    the    following   line to the    file: `127.0.0.1   spd.test`

     Save and close the editor (`Ctrl+X, followed by Y` in the case of nano.
 This ensures the application's domain resolves correctly in your local environment.